 In life before lockdown we had the freedom to go to the shop whenever we wanted.
 We had the freedom to go to any shop, any bar, any café, any restaurant at any time we wanted.
 That seems liberating now but actually there were a lot of decisions we had to make.
 ‘Hey, do you want to go and get a coffee at Maranui?’
 ‘Hey, shall we have breakfast at the Chocolate Fish this morning?’
 ‘Hey, let’s go to Parrot Dog for a beer this afternoon.’
 ‘Should we, should we not?
 Maybe we should go to Double Vision instead.’

 These things, although liberating to have the freedom of choice, mean that you have to make so many decisions all the time.
 What both Tane and I noticed this week was that we didn’t have those decisions to make and it was quite peaceful.
 This is interesting, it’s like a big social experiment but we’re going to make the most of this, of not having to make those decisions.
-We’ve literally got no obligations.
+We’ve literally got no obligations during life in lockdown.

 Your obligations are to your workplace, or whoever you’re working for or whoever you’re serving, if they’re clients, and you’re still able to work and serve and deliver.

 Your obligations are to your family, and being there for them and looking after them.

 There are very few obligations that you have which is really weird.
 Because I have seen more family in the last week of life in lockdown than I have in the last year probably.
 Because we’ve been freely FaceTime-ing, Skype-ing and Zoom-ing each other.
 There hasn’t been ‘oh, I should go to that birthday party, oh I’m not going to be able to make it to that, oh I should go and visit this person.’
 It’s completely acceptable just to get on FaceTime and say hello to them.